-The Luker lab studies functions of chemokine receptor signaling in primary and metastatic cancer.
-Our multidisciplinary group combines expertise in medicine, biology and engineering to uncover the mechanisms by which chemokine receptors such as CXCR4 and CXCR7 and their ligands, such as CXCL12, regulate the tumor environment and impact disease outcomes.
+The Luker lab studies functions of cell signaling in primary and metastatic cancer.
+Our multidisciplinary group combines expertise in medicine, biology, and engineering to uncover the mechanisms by which biochemical events in the tumor microenvironment, including chemokine signaling, metabolic regulation, and extracellular matrix interactions regulate the disease progression and response to therapy.

 Our close collaborators are crucial to our research program.
 A sampling of our collaborators includes:

-the Shu Takayama lab, in Biomedical Engineering, which develops microfluidic approaches to modeling organ sysytems,
+the Shu Takayama lab, in Biomedical Engineering at University of Michigan, who develop microfluidic approaches to modeling organ systems.

-the Jennifer Linderman lab, in Chemical Engineering, who apply systems biology computational modeling to understand teh behavior of biological networks.
+the Jennifer Linderman lab, in Chemical Engineering at University of Michigan, who apply systems biology computational modeling to understand the behavior of biological networks.

 the Euisik Yoon lab in Electrical Engineering and Computer Science, who along with Yu-Chih Chen develop self-contained microsystems that combing and process natural signals and electrical signals on a single chip platform.